 Insufficiently explaining the change can cause a project to fail.
 Resistance can mean that a strategy is carried out but if not a part of the culture or if seen as a short term project, eventually fades.
 As implementing sustainability is a long term project that requires constant development over time, the importance of employees actually understanding the concept becomes even more crucial.

 Using digital learning can benefit your teams to overcome resistance and prepare your people for the transformation that is coming.
 E-learning modules are a convenient form of education as employees can finish on their own pace and schedule learning to fit their schedule.
 The modules are used for education on the subject in order to increase understanding and avoid negative presumptions on the matter.
 On the other hand, opening up for feedback allows your team to give their opinion by which the data collection can identify issues important to them and opportunities missed by management.

 Making sure to address resistance, create awareness and ownership when implementing sustainability makes your company better equipped for a sustainable change project.
 This is due to the involvement and support of your team that will execute the strategy.

-If you haven’t yet signed up for the software of Incept Sustainability, contact us to learn more.
+If you have not yet signed up for the software of Incept Sustainability, contact us to learn more.